-Anyone related by blood to a melanoma patient is at a higher risk for developing the disease.
+Anyone related to a melanoma patient is at a higher risk for developing the disease.
 Medical professionals recommend that family members of people with melanoma receive check-ups on a regular basis.

-Do you or a family member notice a suspicious mole or skin mark?
-If the answer is yes, then schedule an appointment with one of our board-certified dermatologists to have the mole checked, along with the entire body.
-Most likely, the mole or mark will be removed and biopsied to determine if cancer exists.
+Do you or a family member notice a suspicious mole or mark?
+If the answer is yes, then schedule an appointment with one of our board-certified dermatologists to have the mole checked.
+Most likely the mole or mark will be removed and biopsied to determine if cancer exists.